vtex-apps/store-link/docs/README.md

   }
 }
 ```

-In this case, `App Data` is the specificationGroup name and `vtex-url` is the specification name.
+In the example above, `App Data` is the specification group name and `vtex-url` is the product specification name.

 ## Customization